 The program committee especially welcomes the submission of non-traditional sessions including work-in-progress sessions, roundtables, flash-talks, unconference sessions, and interactive workshops.

-Individuals and groups interested in finding others to join an organized session may propose an open session proposal that will be posted on the SHOT-website.
+Individuals and groups interested in finding others to join an organized session were able to propose an open session proposals until 15 March.
+These proposals are posted on the SHOT-website.
 Scholars interested in joining one of these sessions are encouraged to contact the organizers as soon as possible.
 The earlier an open session proposal is sent to SHOT, the earlier it will be posted on the website.
 Please make sure to leave sufficient time to enable interested scholars to respond, and for the organizers to prepare and submit a fully formed session proposal.

 Participation is generally limited to one paper presentation and two additional roles, except by invitation of the SHOT program committee and/or SHOT officers.